|

 6) Plan for hydration breaks

-We’ve learned to bring more water than we think we’ll need.
-It’s better to have extra than to run out during our adventure.
-A good rule of thumb is one cup of water per 10 pounds of dog weight per day, plus extra for activities.
+We always pack more water than we think we’ll need.
+It’s just better to have too much than not enough.
+As a guideline, we go with one cup per 10 pounds of dog per day, plus extra for activity.

 Dog Water Bottle with Food Container & Poop Bag Holder